 A case study from Haven Senior Investments details one family’s success in managing expenses through a blend of personal savings, insurance, and Medicaid benefits.
 This scenario exemplifies the critical importance of financial planning and exploring diverse resources (Haven Senior Investments).

 While nursing homes are necessary for some, many families opt to keep their loved ones at home for as long as possible, utilizing adaptive equipment and at-home care solutions.
 Solutions like home care services and supportive devices are integral in prolonging independence for those with Alzheimer’s.
+Latest research highlights that at-home care is increasingly supported by AI-based monitoring, telehealth support, and hyper-personalized wellness plans targeting both physical and psychological needs[3][4].
 One such practical solution is the VELA chair, a medically approved mobility chair tailored for home use.
 These chairs enhance safety and enable freedom of movement while seated, supporting daily activities such as cooking, dressing, and transferring.
 By reducing the physical load on informal caregivers, VELA chairs provide a means to delay the need for nursing home placement, keeping loved ones comfortable and engaged in their familiar home environment.

 Exploring Alternatives to Nursing Homes